"The new generation holds that they

 than one who I carry off thanks to his weakness.

-Political apathy is consequence of anti-pluralistic populism by fascistics between
+Political apathy is consequence of anti-pluralistic populism by asocial fascists between

-the dynamic of the Realm of Societies and the Static Nature of the Realm of States or lobby-republics.
+the dynamic of the Realm of Societies and the Static Nature of the Realm of States.

-In the congress there has always been voices of dissent.
+In forums and congresses there has always been voices of dissent.

-that split and humiliate dependent on racialist, economic, social, political, geographical or other differences.
+derive from it that split and humiliate dependent on racialist, economic, social, political, geographical

 These ways though don't lead to the same goal.
 If one only puts on what makes a distinction between